Biclustering random matrix partitions with an application to classification of forensic body fluids: Method Testing

 \subsubsection{Likelihood ratios for classification of test data}

-Table~\ref{tab:testSingleCutLR} presents Bayes factors (log base 10) measuring evidence for correct type assignment for each mRNA profile in the test set using SPC in Cut-Model inference.
-Very similar results (not presented) are obtained for the other three combinations of inference framework (Bayes/Cut) and classification schemes (SPC/JPC).
-For the majority of the mRNA profiles, there is at least strong evidence ($\log_{10} \text{BF} > 1$) for the correct body fluid-type over the rest of the four fluid-types.
+Table~\ref{tab:testSingleCutLR} presents Bayes factors $B^{(i)}_{0,1}=4{p^{(s,c)}_i(y_i)}/{(1-p^{(s,c)}_i(y_i))}$ measuring evidence for $y_i(R)=y_i,\ i\in\U$ in the test set using our favored SPC/Cut-Model inference.
+For the majority of the mRNA profiles, there is at least ``strong evidence'' ($\log_{10} B^{(i)}_{0,1} > 1$) for the correct body fluid-type over the rest of the four fluid-types.
 Of the 46 profiles in the test set, one profile provides ``moderate evidence'' against its true type, a CVF profile favoring MTB.